balnarendrasapa/portfolio/README.md

 ## Running the project locally

 > [!NOTE]
-> use `./build_script.ps1` instead of `./build_script.sh` if you are using windows and powershell
+> use `./script.ps1` instead of `./script.sh` if you are using windows and powershell

-- run `./build_script.sh build` to build the static content.
+- run `./script.sh install` to install dependencies of site.
-- run `./build_script.sh rebuild` to rebuild the static content.
+- run `./script.sh run`.
-- run `./build_script.sh serve` to serve the static content on localhost.
 - open `localhost:3000/portfolio/` to see the site.